Apidog

 Process and Steps of SSL Certificate Verification

 When a user visits a website secured with SSL (often indicated by the "https://" prefix and a padlock icon in the browser's address bar), the SSL certificate verification process takes place to verify the legitimacy of the SSL certificate presented by the server.
-This verification helps users trust that they are communicating with the legitimate website and not a malicious imposter.
+This verification helps users trust that they are communicating with a legitimate website and not a malicious imposter.

 The SSL certificate verification process typically involves the following steps: